Randal Grichuk Player Props: Rockies vs. Diamondbacks

-Randal Grichuk -- hitting .361 with four doubles, two walks and six RBI in his past 10 games -- will be in action for the Colorado Rockies versus the Arizona Diamondbacks, with Ryne Nelson on the hill, on May 29 at 4:10 PM ET.
+The Colorado Rockies and Randal Grichuk, who went 2-for-4 last time in action, battle Zac Gallen and the Arizona Diamondbacks at Chase Field, Tuesday at 9:40 PM ET.

-In his previous appearance, he collected two extra-base hits (3-for-5 with two doubles and two RBI) against the Mets.
+In his last game, he had two hits (going 2-for-4) against the Diamondbacks.

 Randal Grichuk Game Info & Props vs. the Diamondbacks